Michael-mag/Machine-Learning/README.md

 # Machine-Learning

-- Solutions to the coursera online machine learning course.
+- Solutions to the coursera online machine learning course, Udacity and other online learning platforms
-- course still in progress
+- courses still in progress and additions will keep comming in